Deploying your first integration

 Note: The <iframe> gives you total control of how you implement HTML, CSS, and JavaScript in your widget, and you should feel free to disregard the style of this code example in place of your own best practices.

-After creating a local directory for your new project, run the following command inside it using Command Line (Windows) or Terminal (mac):
+We will want to download dependencies for the project and create the node_modules folder that manages these dependencies.
+To do this, after creating a local directory for your new project, run the following command inside it using Command Line (Windows) or Terminal (mac), or the terminal of your preferred code editor:

 {